How Many Years of Separation Are Required to Get a Divorce?

 If you want to apply for a divorce before 1 year has passed, then you can get the divorce papers prepared in advance ready to lodge the application as soon as 1 year has passed.
 This will mean that the application is sent to the Court at the earliest opportunity.

-Fixed Fee Divorce costs £300* and you can Start Your Divorce Online at any time.
+You can Start Your Divorce Online at any time.

 Separation Based No Fault Divorces

 If a marriage breaks down because the couple have lived separately for a set amount of time, then this is known as a No Fault Divorce.
 This is because neither person is directly to blame for the marriage breaking down.
 There a two facts for divorce which require the couple to have lived separately for a set period of time.
 These are 2 years if both people consent or 5 years if they don't.

 2 Years' separation is a commonly used fact (reason) for divorce.
 If you are petitioning for a divorce on this basis, it will be necessary to prove to the Court that you and your spouse separated on a certain date and that 2 years have passed since that date.
 This fact will also require the consent of your spouse, confirming that they are happy with a divorce and that they also believe there has been a separation of over 2 years.

 If you are petitioning for a divorce on the basis of 5 years' separation, the consent of the other person is not required.
 So the only requirement here is to prove to the Court that you and your spouse separated on a certain date and 5 years have passed since this date.